smallhadroncollider/taskell/roadmap.md

     * ~Search~
 - Multiple spaces at the beginning of a line can break cursor positioning
 - Task body - e.g. as well as sub lists, have a longer description
+- Indicator for when a task has a description
+    > Use ≡?